-- (11)According to Article 4 of the Protocol No 13 on the convergence criteria annexed to the Treaty, the criterion on the convergence of interest rates referred to in the fourth indent of Article 140(1) of the Treaty means that, observed over a period of one year before the examination, a Member State has had an average nominal long-term interest rate that does not exceed by more than two percentage points that of, at most, the three best performing Member States in terms of price stability.
-For the purpose of the criteria on the convergence of interest rates, comparable interest rates on 10-year benchmark government bonds were used.
-Estonia, which was one of the best performing Member States in terms of price stability in March 2010, does not have a harmonized benchmark long-term government bond or a comparable security that could be used for the calculation of the reference value.
-Therefore, in line with the wording of the Protocol (referring to 'at most the three best performing Member States'), in order to assess the fulfillment of the interest-rate criterion a reference value calculated as the simple arithmetic average of the nominal long-term interest rates of the two other best performing Member States in terms of price stability plus two percentage points was considered in the reports of the Commission and the ECB.
-On this basis, the reference value in the one year period ending in March 2010 was 6.0 percent, the average of interest rate in Portugal (4.2%) and Belgium (3.8%). - (12) In accordance with Article 5 of the Protocol No 13 on the convergence criteria annexed to the Treaty, the data used in the current assessment of the fulfillment of the convergence criteria have to provided by the Commission.
+In April 2013, the 12-month average inflation rate of Greece was 0.4% and that of the euro area 2.2%, with the gap between the two forecast to increase further in the months ahead.

+- best performing Member States in terms of price stability plus two percentage points was considered in the reports of the Commission and the ECB.
+On this basis, the reference value in the one year period ending in April 2013 was 5.5 percent. - (12) In accordance with Article 5 of the Protocol No 13, the data used in the current assessment of the fulfillment of the convergence criteria will be provided by the Commission.
 For the preparation of this proposal the Commission provided data.
-Budgetary data were provided by the Commission after reporting by the Member States by 1 April 2010 in accordance with Council Regulation (EC) No 479/2009 of 25 May 2009 on the application of the Protocol on the excessive deficit procedure annexed to the Treaty establishing the European Community. - (13) On the basis of reports presented by the Commission and the ECB on the progress made in the fulfillment by Estonia of its obligations regarding the achievement of economic and monetary union, the Commission concluded that: - (a) In Estonia, national legislation, including the Statute of the national central bank, is compatible with Articles 130 and 131 of the Treaty and the Statute of the ESCB and of the ECB. - (b) Regarding the fulfillment by Estonia of the convergence criteria mentioned in the four indents of Article 140(1) of the Treaty: - The average inflation rate in Estonia in the year ending March 2010 stood at -0.7 percent, which is well below the reference value, and it is likely to remain below the reference value in the months ahead;

-- Estonia is not the subject of a Council decision on the existence of an excessive deficit, with a budget deficit of 1.7% of GDP in 2009; - Estonia has been a member of ERM II since 28 June 2004; in the two-year period ending 23 April 2010, the Estonian kroon has not been subject to severe tensions and there has been no deviation from the ERM II central rate since kroon's participation; - As a result of Estonia's very low level of gross public debt, no benchmark longterm government bonds or other appropriate securities are available to assess the durability of convergence as reflected in long-term interest rates.
-While financial market risk perceptions vis-à-vis Estonia increased at the height of the crisis, their development during the reference period, as well as a broader assessment on the durability of convergence, including Estonia's continued prudent policies, would support a positive assessment on Estonia's fulfilment of the long-term interest rate criterion. - (c) In the light of the assessment on legal compatibility and on the fulfilment of the convergence criteria as well as the additional factors, Estonia fulfils the necessary conditions for the adoption of the euro.
+Budgetary data were provided by the Commission after reporting by the Member States by 1 April 2013 in accordance with Council Regulation (EC) No 3605/93 of 22 November 1993 on the application of the Protocol on the excessive deficit procedure annexed to the Treaty establishing the European Community17. - (13) On the basis of reports presented by the Commission and the ECB on the progress made in the fulfillment by Latvia of its obligations regarding the achievement of economic and monetary union, it is concluded that: - (a) in Latvia, national legislation, including the Statute of the national central bank, is compatible with Articles 130 and 131 of the Treaty and the Statute of the ESCB and of the ECB. - (b) regarding the fulfillment by Latvia of the convergence criteria mentioned in the four indents of Article 140(1) of the Treaty: - the average inflation rate in Latvia in the year ending in April 2013 stood at 1.3 percent, which is well below the reference value, and it is likely to remain below the reference value in the months ahead, - the budget deficit in Latvia has seen a credible and sustainable reduction to below 3 percent of GDP by the end of 2012; By Decision 2013/.../EU18 the Council, acting on a recommendation from the Commission, abrogated Decision 2009/591/EC on the existence of an excessive deficit in Latvia, - Latvia has been a member of ERM II since 2 May 2005; upon ERM II entry, the authorities unilaterally committed to keep the lats within the ±1% fluctuation margin around the central rate.
+During the two years preceding this assessment, the lats exchange rate did not deviate from its central rate by more than ±1% and it did not experience tensions, - in the year ending April 2013, the long-term interest rate in Latvia was, on average, 3.8 percent which is below the reference value. - (c) In the light of the assessment on legal compatibility and on the fulfilment of the convergence criteria as well as the additional factors, Latvia fulfils the necessary conditions for the adoption of the euro,